asish012/csslp_preparation/Question Review/Remarks.md

 - **SP 800-61: Computer Security Incident Handling Guide**
 - **SP 800-64: Security Considerations in the Information Systems Development Life Cycle**
-  Provides guidance for building security into the software development life cycle (SDLC).
+  Provides guidance for building security into the software development life cycle (SDLC) by:
-  - Identifying and mitigating security vulnerabilities and misconfigurations early in the SDLC
+  - Identifying and mitigating security vulnerabilities and misconfigurations early in the SDLC.
   - Focusing on any engineering or design issues that may require redesign at a later stage of the SDLC.
   - Identifying shared security services that can be leveraged which reduces development cost and time.
-  - -   Comprehensively managing risk and facilitating executives to make informed risk related decissions
+  - Managing risk and facilitating executives to make informed risk related decisions.

 - **SP 800-100: Information Security Handbook: A Guide for Managers**
 - **Federal Information Processing (FIPS) standards**
   - FIPS 140: Security Requirement for Cryptographic Modules